 The HDD LED connection is located on pins 13 and 14 of JF1.
-Attach a cable to pin 14 to show HDD activity status.
-Attach a cable to pin 13 to use UID switch.
+Attach a cable here to indicate HDD activity and UID status.
 See the table on the right for pin definitions.

-Pin HDD LED Definitions (JF1)
+HDD LED Pin Definitions (JF1)

 Pin# Definition

-13 UID Switch
+13 UID LED

 14 HD Active